Radiation & Asbestos Exposure

 For Asbestos Claims

-• Nexus letter from pulmonologist
+• Nexus letter from a pulmonologist or oncologist explicitly linking asbestos exposure to current disease

 ๐Ÿ“ How to File